In this Constitution, unless the context indicates the contrary:

 6. ELECTION OF OFFICE BEARERS

-6.1 The President-Elect shall be chosen by ballot and must be a current member of the full executive and shall serve on the Committee for one year before assuming the office of President.
-The result shall be announced in the year prior to the Biennial General Meeting of the Association.
+6.1 The President-Elect shall be chosen by ballot and must be a current member of the full executive and shall serve on the Committee for two years before assuming the office of President.
+The result shall be announced at the Biennial General Meeting of the Association.
 The President must be a full member of the Association in good standing with the Association.
 A medical practitioner will serve as President at least every second term (one two-year term every four years).

 6.2 The representative/s of the Regional subgroups shall be the Chairperson elected by each Regional subgroup biennially.